 The program will continue to offer part-time employment for 2020-21, remotely while the campus is closed in the fall.
 The student application opens in July for work starting at the beginning of the fall term.

 COVID-19: FAQ FOR WORK STUDY STUDENTS AND EMPLOYERS

-Concerns have been expressed by Work Study students due to the University’s closure until May 1.
+Concerns have been expressed by Work Study students due to the University’s closure until further notice.
 McGill’s COVID-19 webpage contains the following information, and we have received further confirmation that Work Study and other student casual workers are included in this statement:

 All academic and administrative staff, including casual employees who were scheduled to work until May 1st will be paid.
 Casual and work-study employees, please consult the instructions on the McGill coronavirus FAQs.

 Students are encouraged to communicate with their direct supervisors to receive instructions specific to their job.
 You may be asked to work remotely in support of essential services for part or all of the suspension period and beyond.

 Any hours of work paid to Work Study students will be subsidized by the Scholarships & Student Aid Office as per our usual process and rules.

 A Work Study reimbursement will be run on schedule at the end of March, in recognition of a typical ‘year end’ for many research grants.
 If students have immediate financial concerns due to interruption of part-time work, they may apply for In-Course Financial Aid.